hablutzel1/blobfish-ejbca-client-ruby/README.md

 ## Usage

-For a demonstration project (in spanish) see https://github.com/hablutzel1/blobfish-ejbca-client-ruby-demo.
+For a demonstration project see https://github.com/hablutzel1/blobfish-ejbca-client-ruby-demo.

 ## Access rules required for client certificate